hakimks/Deep-Dive-Into-Modern-Web-Development/part0/Newnotediagram/New-note-diagram.md

     server-->>browser: HTTP status code 302.
 URL Redirect deactivate server

-    Note right of server: The server responds with HTTP status code 302.
+    Note right of browser: The server responds with HTTP status code 302.
 This is a URL redirect, with which the server asks the browser to perform a new HTTP GET request

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/note
     activate server